schneems/rust_macro_tutorial/docs/080_add_container_attributes.md

 %>
 ```

-The are two new things here, one of them is small and expected.
+There are two new things here; one of them is small and expected.
 We lookup the custom attribute from our `HashMap` similar to what we did with `ParseField`:

 ```rust
 :::-> $ grep -A1000 'let custom = lookup' cache_diff_derive/src/shared.rs | awk '/\;/ {print; exit} {print}'
 ```

-Hopefully you expected that addition.
-The other is: A bunch of error handling.
+, I hope you were expecting that addition.
+The other is A bunch of error handling.
 For example:

 ```rust
 :::-> $ grep -A1000 'if let Some(field) = fields' cache_diff_derive/src/shared.rs | awk '/\;/ {print; exit} {print}'
 ```

-Previously when I added the ability to set a field as ignored with a reason, it gave us the ability to add a preference signal that did something meaningful.
-In this case we are saying that if the user adds a `#[cache_diff(ignore = "custom")]` to one of their fields, they MUST also add a `#[cache_diff(custom = <function>)]` to the container.
-Because proc macros make it faster for the end user to generate and manipulate code, it makes it faster for them to make mistakes too.
-You could imagaine a scenario where they're playing around with configuration options and they accidentally delete the container attribute line, and it's not caught in code review and the linter isn't loud enough, so they deploy with code that looks correct but isn't.
+Previously, when I added the ability to set a field as ignored with a reason, it allowed us to add a preference signal that did something meaningful.
+In this case, we are saying that if the user adds a `#[cache_diff(ignore = "custom")]` to one of their fields, they MUST also add a `#[cache_diff(custom = <function>)]` to the container.
+Because proc macros make it faster for the end user to generate and manipulate code, it makes it faster for them to make mistakes, too.
+You could imagine a scenario where they're playing around with configuration options, and they accidentally delete the container attribute line, and it's not caught in code review, and the linter isn't loud enough, so they deploy with code that looks correct but isn't.

-The nice thing about adding this error here, is that when the user tries to compile their code with invalid state, it's not representable and they get a clear error explaining what went wrong and how to fix it.
-Coming from (such a flexible and dynamic language as) Ruby, these defensive codeing practices are second nature to me.
+The nice thing about adding this error here is that when the user tries to compile their code with an invalid state, it's not representable, and they get a clear error explaining what went wrong and how to fix it.
+Coming from (such a flexible and dynamic language as) Ruby, these defensive coding practices are second nature to me.
 [A talk by Avdii back from 2011 comes to mind as having some good examples](https://www.youtube.com/watch?v=t8s2MqnDPD8).
-You don't need to pre-think every possible thing a coder can do wrong with your library, but it's worth both spending a moment or two thinking of failure modes ahead of your first proc-macro release.
-Once you've released your macro make sure to be on the lookout for examples of incorrect usage from other devs and from your own code and notes.
+You don't need to pre-think every possible thing a coder can do wrong with your library, but it's worth spending a moment or two thinking of failure modes ahead of your first proc-macro release.
+Once you've released your macro, be on the lookout for examples of incorrect usage from other devs and from your code and notes.

 The other error is here: